Judie Tzuke: Early success

-1982-1995
+1982–1995

 In 1982, Tzuke signed to Chrysalis Records and released her fourth album, Shoot the Moon.
 Although the album reached the UK top 20, it was Tzuke's last album to do so.
 Three singles were taken from the album (including a 7" picture disc release for "I'm Not a Loser"), but none were chart hits.
 Tzuke completed a 57 date tour of the UK, culminating as the headline act at that year's Glastonbury Festival.
 The performance was recorded for a TV special by ITV.
 Several performances from the tour were recorded and released at the end of 1982 as a double album, Road Noise: The Official Bootleg.

 In 1983, Rocket issued a compilation album, The Best of Judie Tzuke, and released the track "Black Furs" as a single (the original version of which was on Tzuke's 1981 album I Am the Phoenix).
 September 1983 saw the release of Tzuke's fifth studio album, Ritmo (Spanish for "rhythm").
-The album was somewhat of a departure from her previous work, with a much more electronic feel.
-The single "Jeannie No" preceded the album and had radio airplay, but did not chart.
-An edit and extended remix of the track were issued on 7" and 12" single formats (Tzuke's first).
-The subsequent single "How Do I Feel?" did not fare any better, and the album itself peaked at No. 26 in the UK.
-Neither the album nor singles were released internationally.
+The album was somewhat of a departure from her previous work, with a more electronic feel.
+The album peaked at No. 26 in the UK.

-During autumn 1983, Tzuke toured a series of larger (but fewer) venues.
 After two albums, Tzuke left Chrysalis Records.
-Wanting to take greater control of her work, she signed with the small independent Legacy Records for the release of her next album.
+She signed with the small independent Legacy Records for the release of her next album.
 A new single, "You", was released in October 1984.
-A cover of a lesser-known Marvin Gaye track, her version turned a rather sedate piece into a grinding electro production.
-It peaked at No. 92 in the UK, and several different versions of the track were released on 7" and 12" formats.
+A cover of a lesser-known Marvin Gaye track, her version peaked at No. 92 in the UK.
 In March 1985, "I'll Be the One" was issued as a new single from Tzuke's forthcoming sixth album, The Cat Is Out, which was mainly recorded at her home studio and released in June 1985.
 The single peaked at No. 97, while the album peaked at No. 35 on the UK Albums Chart.
-A third single, "Love Like Fire", was released shortly afterwards, again with several versions on 7" and 12" formats, though this failed to chart.
-September 1985 saw a fourth single from the album, "This Side of Heaven", which coincided with Tzuke's national concert tour, although this too failed to chart.
-The show at Fairfield Halls in Croydon was recorded for a television special which, several years later, was issued as a CD/DVD release.